Jtoosh/chess/notes.md

 ### Phase 1 Notes

 As I was wrangling with copy constructors and such for copying the `ChessBoard` for checking game status, I discovered the `System.arraycopy()` method.
 It takes 5 parameters: `src`: the source array, `srcPos`: the starting position in the src array, `dest`: the destination array, `destPost`: the starting position in the destination array, and `length`: the number of array elements to be copied.

+Okay, one bug that I found was that my method for looping through the board and checking the opposite team's pieces to see if the king was in their possible moves (indicating the opponent being in check), called `inCheckLoopBody` was that I was calling piece moves on the unmodified field `board` not the copy of the board with the move made.
+Making this change worked, but now I'm getting concurrent modification exceptions in my for-each loop, because I'm trying to remove the invalid, check-inducing moves before the iterator working in the for-each loop is finished.
+So, I'll need to find another approach for that part.

 **_CURRENT STATE_**
 I believe I have copying and checking moves down, but my current issue is that the tests often set up in a non-default situation, so the king positions are not correct, so the game status is not being evaluated correctly.